HansHeidmann/HansHeidmann/README.md

 <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&height=110&section=header" width="100%">

+<b>About me</b>
-<b>My name is Hans Heidmann and I am a Software Engineer currently based in San Diego, California</b>
+<p>My name is Hans Heidmann and I am a Software Engineer currently based in San Diego, California</p>

-I strive to improve our world by delivering innovative solutions that have never been seen before.
+I strive to improve our world by delivering never-before-seen innovative solutions.
 My passion lies in designing and programming embedded systems for robotics, fitness technology, medical devices, IoT stuff, etc.
 I'm also a big fan of getting lost in frontend and game development projects when I have the luxury of free time.